Ismail Kadare: Early life and education

 Ismail Kadare was born on 28 January 1936, in the Kingdom of Albania during the reign of King Zog I. He was born in Gjirokastër, a historic Ottoman fortress–city in the mountains, made up of tall stone houses in what is today southern Albania, a dozen miles from the border with Greece.
 He lived there on a crooked, narrow street known as Lunatics' Lane.

 Ismail's parents were Halit Kadare, a post office employee, and Hatixhe Dobi, a homemaker, who had married in 1933 when she was 17.
 On his mother's side, his great-grandfather was a Bejtexhi of the Bektashi Order, known as Hoxhë Dobi.
 Though he was born into a Muslim family, he was an atheist.

 Three years after Kadare was born, Italian Prime Minister Benito Mussolini's troops invaded Albania and ousted the king.
 Italian rule followed.
 He was nine years old when the Italian troops were withdrawn, and the communist-led People's Socialist Republic of Albania was established.

 Kadare attended primary and secondary schools in Gjirokastër.
 He then studied Languages and Literature at the Faculty of History and Philology of the University of Tirana.
 In 1956, he received a teacher's diploma.
+He received further education at Gorky Institute of World Literature in Moscow before returning to Tirana in 1960.
 He lived in Tirana until moving to France in 1990.